getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

 Seems fine at first glance, except this code will break.
-The `return something(..)` call will not have a `something` identifier, so you'll get a `ReferenceError`.
+The `return something(..)` call will not find a `something` identifier, so you'll get a `ReferenceError`.
 Oops.
 But why?

 The above ES6 snippet is interpreted as meaning: